Why Scrum alone does not work

-The purpose of this post is to describe the shortcomings of Scrum and then later we describe what would work much better, while still using incremental product development.
-In particular, in the second part it focuses on how to move well beyond the slogan of delivering “customer value” to something far more real and beneficial, collaboratively.
+The purpose of this post is to describe the limitations of Scrum and why Scrum alone will often not work.
+Later we describe what would work much better, while still using incremental product development.
+In particular, we focus on how to move beyond the mantra of delivering “value” to something much more specific, beneficial and measurable, collaboratively.

 Agile is a collection of values and principles relating to software development.
-A number of “Agile” methods have emerged (since 2001), the most common of which is Scrum.
-However, Scrum has become controversial and technical forums are awash with feedback from developers who do not support the method, to put it mildly.
+A number of “Agile” methods have become common (since 2001), the most popular of which is Scrum.
+However, Scrum is controversial.
+Technical forums are awash with feedback from developers who do not support the method, to put it mildly.
 But that is only part of the issue.

 Our view is that some of Scrum reflects Agile principles but much of it is anti-Agile.
-Furthermore, we believe that Scrum is not enough for the majority of projects and especially when you are engaged in Enterprise-wide system development and deployment, or large-scale or complex system development.
+Also, we believe that Scrum is not enough for the majority of projects.
+Especially, when we engage in Enterprise-wide system development and deployment, or large-scale or complex system development.

 - Scrum focuses on product development via the product backlog.
-On vast numbers of projects, there are many other things (1) that have to be done and managed outside of the product development and Scrum assumes the team will recognise these things (while they are being judged by their velocity in relation to the software development) and collaborate to get them all done, or simply ignores them all together (1).
-Scrum defines a team as the “professionals” required to “produce a single product increment”, while literally forbidding any other role to exist other than the Product Owner (2).
+However, there are also many other things (1) outside of the product backlog to be done on vast numbers of projects.
+Scrum refuses to recognise these even exist.
+At best, it assumes the Scrum team will do these things, while they are being judged by their velocity in terms of completion of product backlog items.
+Really?
+Scrum defines a team as only being the “professionals” required to “produce a single product increment while forbidding any other role to exist outside of the core Scrum team (2).
 This is simply not the real world.
-Scrum does not cover all you have to do or recognise you will need multiple roles to deliver a successful project.
+Scrum does not cover all you typically have to do (in projects).
+It refuses to recognise that you will need many other roles to deliver a project successfully.

-- Scrum includes no Software Engineering practices and can easily result in technical debt, considerable code refactoring or even development being scrapped, once requirements are fully understood in later Sprints, making current software or designs no longer usable.
+- Scrum includes no Software Engineering practices.
+This often results in technical debt, considerable code refactoring or even development being scrapped.
+Especially once requirements are understood in later Sprints.
+It can even make current software or designs no longer usable.
 Scrum almost ignores design and encourages emergent Architecture and Design.
 This adds further risk around technical debt, flexibility of Design around future requirements, and maintainability of developed code.

-- Scrum is inflexible and prescriptive (3) – it states there are only 3 roles allowed even though none of these roles are likely to pick-up and manage the items mentioned above in #1.
-It is full of “Rules of the game” which is always going to raise the likelihood of issues (and gaps) that really should not be happening.
+- Scrum is inflexible and prescriptive (3).
+It states there are only 3 roles allowed.
+However, none of these roles is likely to pick up and manage the items mentioned above in #1.
+It is full of “Rules of the game” which are always going to raise the likelihood of issues (and gaps) that really should never happen.

 - Scrum states it proves it is a vehicle for dealing with complexity.
 It says that it is ideal for dealing with complexity but offers zero comments on how to.
 In reality, following Scrum’s fixed model (“religiously”) will result in complexity issues, not resolve them.

 - According to the guide, Scrum teams: are “highly flexible and adaptive”.
 They also need to be stable but it fails to mention this.
 Both of these requirements are very hard to achieve in the real world.
-That is the real reason why Scrum authors themselves admit (4) that large numbers of Scrum teams do not produce shippable product at the end of each Sprint.
-The other reason for this is that large numbers of Scrum teams fail to test inside Sprints, and those that do, often develop an ever growing “bug fix” backlog that is in addition to the product backlog.
+That is one of the reasons why Scrum authors themselves admit (4) that large numbers of Scrum teams do not produce shippable products at the end of each Sprint.
+The other reason for this is that large numbers of Scrum teams fail to test inside Sprints.
+Those that do, often develop an ever-growing “bug fix” backlog that is in addition to the product backlog.
 I recently (April 2018) heard of one (from a single project in a major corporation) that had over 3000 items in it.
 Yes, that is three thousand, yet their “velocity” was still based on stories supposedly “done”.
 No doubt claims of amazing new productivity are still being made, by some.
 It is also true that in many Agile teams test plans are a thing of the past.
 Where this is true, it has a clear relationship with this whole issue.

-- The guide makes some astonishingly sweeping statements about all Scrum teams: “Everyone focuses on the work of the Sprint and the goals of the Scrum Team”.
-While this statement sounds great, if we are being honest, if we are all being totally honest we know it is optimistic.
-As an underlying key principle and assumption, it leads Scrum to make some very bad decisions, especially around areas such as leadership.
+- The guide makes some astonishingly sweeping statements about all Scrum teams.
+E.g. “Everyone focuses on the work of the Sprint and the goals of the Scrum Team”.
+While this statement sounds great, if we are being really honest, it is optimistic, at best.
+As an underlying key principle, it leads Scrum to make some very bad decisions, especially around areas such as leadership.
 Scrum lacks leadership.

 - No one would argue against having a product owner.
-However, outside of software houses where the core business is developing software, the expectations around the PO can be wildly optimistic (5).
-There are some key responsibilities on projects that Scrum places on them that they are rarely going to do in practice (6).
+However, outside of software houses where the core business is developing software, the expectations around the PO are wildly optimistic (5).
+There are some key responsibilities that Scrum places on them that they are seldom going to do in practice (6).